Troubleshooting Common Net Banking Issues Faced by Senior Citizens

 Common Confusion: Device Security

-While net banking can be accessed from various devices, it’s safest to use your personal, trusted devices that are protected with up-to-date antivirus software and strong passwords, avoiding public computers or Wi-Fi.
+The misunderstanding here is that any device can be used for net banking without security concerns.
+While net banking can be accessed from various devices, it is safest to use your personal, trusted devices that are protected with up-to-date antivirus software and strong passwords, avoiding public computers or Wi-Fi.

-• Using secure devices: Always open net banking from your personal computer or smartphone, ensuring it has up-to-date antivirus software and a strong operating system password.
+• Using secure devices: Always access net banking from your personal computer or smartphone, ensuring it has up-to-date antivirus software and a strong operating system password.
 Avoid public Wi-Fi networks when conducting financial transactions, as they are often unsecured.

 • Updating personal information: Make sure your mobile number, email address, and postal address are always current with your bank.
 This ensures you receive critical alerts, OTPs, and statements promptly, enhancing both security and convenience.